bios1311/yt-downloader/README.md

-# YouTube Video Downloader
+# YouTube Audio & Video Downloader

-This simple App can download any video or playlist on YouTube.
+This simple App can download any video or playlist from YouTube and convert it to audio formats like mp3.
-It downloads both the video with audio and audio file separetly.
+It downloads the video then converts it to audio then save both video and audio.

 The entire application is written in golang , however it uses ffmpeg.exe as an external dependency.